On this page

 print(user["user_id"]) # KeyError: 'user_id' — key is 'userId' not 'user_id'

-Case-sensitive. userId is not user_id.
-Common when switching between camelCase APIs and snake_case Python.
+userId is not user_id.
+This is common when switching between camelCase APIs and snake_case Python.

 python